Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 Wrestling control away from PMs and giving the keys to the kingdom to engineering likely gets the flip side of feature factories, gold-plated infrastructure.
 Here the engineering team builds wonderfully ingenious architectures that don't really serve much purpose.
+We've all seen them - libraries built ignoring open source, fail over strategies to solve end of the world events, or seven layers of caching to solve a non-existent performance problem.

-What feature factories and gold-plating have in common is that they are both the product of top-down development or decisions made without much internal feedback.
+What feature factories and gold-plating have in common is that they are based on the ideas of the few approved without much feedback.

 ## Self-Organizing for Technical Debt and Innovation
 Not _all_ decisions can be made top-down; it simply doesn't scale.
 That's why VCs loosely couple with startups,